18F/atf-eregs/docs/local_setup.rst

   python manage.py migrate --fake-initial python manage.py compile_frontend

-Once you've selected a strategy in the :ref:`Data` section, you can run a development server locally via
+Then select one of the two setup options in the :ref:`Data` section.
+After that, you can run a development server locally via

 .. code-block:: bash